Coping with Redundancy

 Redundancy is a form of dismissal from your job, caused by your employer needing to reduce the workforce.
 For example: new technology or a new system replaces your job; the job you were hired for no longer exists; there is a need to reduce costs; or the company is closing or relocating.
 Normally your job must have disappeared for you to be made redundant.
 However, it can still be a genuine redundancy if someone else's job disappears and they are moved into your job, making you redundant.

-Contact West Lothian Advice Shop for help and advice.
-Click here for more information.
+You can contact West Lothian Advice Shop for help and advice.

-Training: Jobcentre Plus can help you by providing free full-time education and training for up to a year.
-For more information please contact Jobcentre Plus. (new window)
+Jobcentre Plus can help you by providing free full-time education and training for up to a year.
+For more information please contact Job Centre Plus

 Working for yourself maybe an attractive option.
 West Lothian Business Gateway offer a range of services to assist you if you are thinking about starting your own business.